Skip To Main Content

 Orange opportunities for the community graphic

-Plan your summer with Community Ed Programs
+Plan Your Summer with Community Education Programs

 Slide into summer with programs for grades K-12.
 We have athletic camps with SLP coaches, field trips, community experiences, enrichment programming, child care options and more.
 There’s plenty of summer fun, learning and growing with Spring Lake Park Schools.
 Explore summer options online.